seliverstov/nexus-4-navfix/README.md

 # Nexus 4 navigation buttons fix

-**Build for Android 5.1.1 (LMY47V) now available!**
+**Build for Android 5.1.1 (LMY48M) now available!**

-Big appreciation for RavanH for testing, so he confirmed that fix as working.

-If you want to promote this fix for your custom ROM follow this [Patch](https://android-review.googlesource.com/#/c/147266).
+If you want to promote this fix for your custom ROM maintainer follow this [Patch](https://android-review.googlesource.com/#/c/147266).

-# IMPORTANT NOTICE
+# VERY IMPORTANT DISCLAIMER

-My phone is irrecoverably broken and I have no device to test the fix.
-I will try to provide updates on a infrequent basis but with **NO WARRANTY AT ALL** since I can't even confirm that anything works.
-Please take in account that any releases later than 5.1.0 is blind-crafted.

-I'm really sorry to freeze this little project, but would be happy if my finding (patch) will be applied for custom ROMs someday.
-I want to say **HUGE THANKS** for everyone in this big community for your feedback.

-If you would like to appreciate, post something in this [Thread](https://github.com/gkraynov/nexus-4-navfix/issues/3).
-Small donation is appreciated as well, e-mail me [github@gkraynov.com](mailto:github@gkraynov.com) to ask my PayPal ID.
+I have no longer a phone to reproduce or test issue.
+All release after 5.1.0 built in hope for best of luck.
+There is **NO WARRANTY AT ALL** and I will not respond on feedback like "I tried your patch, but it didn't work, WTF?!".
+I know that dead zones varies across broken touch screens and I'm not in guilty that some phone has bigger irresponsive area.

 ## Prebuilts ##